pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Hume's Gullotine.
 Is divorce happening?
 It ought to stop.

+At best, it helps reverse trends of infidelty, divorce, social and moneysry cost of divorces.

+At worse, causes romatiic coules to split apart who would split apart anyway.

+In my opinion, even if,poly/ENM cant reverse population collapse, it harms nobody and communication skills upgraded

 ## Angela and Gabe
 The phone buzzed on the nightstand, illuminating Angela's face in the soft glow.
 It was Gabe, his message a cascade of words that made her heart skip a beat.
 "I think we could make it work," he said.
 They have been looking into polyamory - reading books, listening to podcasts, and watching videos.